 How to Build Trust on Your Team

 A senior board member once chastised our executive team with, “You don’t trust each other enough to succeed.”
-I remember rankling at this indictment lobbed in by someone who was not part of the daily workings of our firm.
+We rankled at this indictment lobbed in by someone who was not part of the daily workings of our firm.
 It turns out, he was right.

 An outside observer would have noticed broken trust links in a number of the relationships in this group.
 Until those links were forged, we flailed.
 The CEO brought in an industrial psychologist to help the team, but the effort fizzled.
 Finally, to the credit of the CEO and board, they took action to remove the individuals who refused to set their personal differences aside in pursuit of the mission.